AJ2O/aws-short-projects/5-notetaker/1-elastic-beanstalk.md

 - Login, and the home page will have a changed CSS style from before

 ## Notes
+- Terminate the environment after completion so that you will not incur charges
 - Elastic Beanstalk makes it easy to upload application code and get it running quickly on AWS
   - Just be sure that the application conforms to how [Elastic Beanstalk handles different platforms](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts-all-platforms.html)
 - It's easy to maintain multiple versions and multiple environments for each application